adwaya/datacenter/README.md

 Now open the machine address in your browser : Any node , Next let's inspect the service : `docker service inspect web` That's lots of info!
 Now, let's scale the service: `docker service scale web=15` and Docker has spread the 15 services evenly over all of the nodes
-Run `docker service ps web` to see the services divided and running across nodes Install Universal Control Plane
+Run `docker service ps web` to see the services divided and running across nodes You can also drain a particular node, that will remove all services from that node and the services will automatically be rescheduled on other nodes.
+`docker node update --availability drain <node>` then run `docker service ps web` Run `docker node ls` and you can check out the nodes and see that <node> is still active but drained Install Universal Control Plane
 - Docker Universal Control Plane (UCP) allows managing from a centralized place your images, applications, networks, and other computing resources
 ```